Transmission of Harmful Material

 A mother’s breastfeeding of her baby is not under any circumstance “harmful to minors.”
 Likewise, a mother’s breastfeeding of her baby does not under any circumstance constitute “nudity” or “sexual conduct” irrespective of whether or not the nipple is covered during or incidental to feeding.

-Definitions in Florida’s Transmission of Material Harmful to Minors Statute
+Definitions in Florida’s Transmission of Harmful Material Statute

 The statutory scheme for crimes against children defines many of the terms included in the statute that prohibits the transmission of material harmful to a minor including: